Support and Defend the Constitution

 I pledge to protect the private property rights of all individuals and businesses, even those with whom I disagree.
 I will not let my personal opinion of how others exercise liberty interfere with their right to do so.

 Reduce Wasteful Spending

-It is tempting to think that local government is in a better position to solve problems than the state or federal system.
+It is tempting to think that government is in a better position to solve problems than the private sector.
 But the truth is, the vast majority of problems are best solved by citizens, without government intrusion at any level.
 As such, government should make expenditures only on necessities, and not on projects that are the whim of special interests or select voting blocks.